weldr/weldr.github.io/_drafts/Unpacking-RPM-names.md

 available and/or parallel-installable, but we can't do that without modifying the RPM name.

-Most commonly, we want to build the same source more than once, using a different toolchain or build options.
-Since RPM doesn't know anything about the build environment or build options we have to change the name to make RPM consider them different builds - and that's where we get `-debug`, `-static`, `python2-`/`python3-`, `-qt4`/`-qt5`, `mingw64-`/`mingw32-`, and so on.
+Most commonly, we want to build the same source tarball more than once, using a different toolchain or build options.
+Since RPM doesn't care about the build environment or build options when comparing packages, we have to change the name to make RPM consider them different builds - and that's where we get `-debug`, `-static`, `python2-`/`python3-`, `-qt4`/`-qt5`, `mingw64-`/`mingw32-`, and so on.

-Other times we're building two _versions_ of the same package, because some things require the older version and some require the newer one.
-RPM technically allows this (as long as the package _contents_ don't overlap) but the default behavior (as enforced by yum and dnf) is to _replace_ older versions of packages with newer ones.
-So we add `-compat` or `compat-` to the older version to change its name, thus making RPM consider it a different package.
+Other times we're building two different _versions_ of the same sources - usually the newest one and an older one that's required by some other package.
+RPM technically allows you to install multiple versions of the same package (as long as the package contents don't overlap) _but_ the default behavior (as enforced by yum and dnf) is to _replace_ older versions of packages with newer ones.
+So rather than dealing with that, we add `-compat` or `compat-` to the older version to change its name, thus making RPM consider it a different package.

+Interestingly, it seems like we're not consistent in whether variant markers are prefixes (like `python2-` and `mingw64-`) or suffixes (like `-debug` or `-static`).
+Which isn't surprising - we're using these words in ways that are human-meaningful, not machine-parseable, so naturally we use them in ways that mirror human language.

+In fact, as we see with `python` and friends: when a programming language name is used as a _suffix_, it typically has a different meaning: `python-foo` is probably "foo" (written in Python), but `foo-python` is probably Python bindings to "foo".
+We're using the package name to provide (informal) information about the relationship between two packages.

+It turns out we do a lot of this!

-### 3. Informal "extends/enhances"
+### 3. New package relationships & metadata

-Sure, we have soft dependencies now, but we still use a lot of unwritten conventions that _imply_ relationships between projects.
+Sure, we have soft dependencies _now_, but we still use a lot of unwritten conventions that _imply_ certain relationships between projects.
 One interesting example is the use of `plugin`/`plugins` - there's different "phrasings" that can have slightly different meanings:

 * _PROJ-plugin-NAME_: A plugin for _PROJ_ named _NAME_ -
   `yum-plugin-versionlock`, `gedit-plugin-commander`, `uwsgi-plugin-zergpool`